rushimok73/AWS-SAA-C03-Notes/README.md

 as one FSR set.
 You can have 50 FSR sets per region.
 FSR is not free and can get expensive with lost of different snapshots.

+You can use ** Amazon Data Lifecycle Manager ** to automate taking snapshots.
+You can backup EBS volumes and AMIs backed by EBS volumes on a schedule.
+You can also automate snapshot deletion or retain backups for compliance

 #### 1.6.8.2.
 Snapshot Consumption and Billing

 Billed using a GB/month metric.